Speculative TLS

 - Reject the CONNECT outright with a parse error.
 Rare, but seen on older Squid setups and a handful of debugging tools.

 - Drop the speculative bytes silently, leaving the inner TLS handshake stuck waiting for the server's reply.
-This is the worst case.
+Worst case.

-If you suspect the proxy's misbehaving, turn the option off and re-test.
-If a fresh dial without speculative works and with speculative hangs or errors, that's your answer.
+If a proxy looks like it's misbehaving, turn the option off and re-test.
+A fresh dial that works without speculative and hangs with it is the signal.
 Write the proxy brand down somewhere so future you remembers.

 Compatibility status by proxy class